Sharing since 2008

 VE2DPE ham radio operator shack in 1974My 1974 ham shack

 I obtained my first ham radio operator license as VE2DPE in late 1973.
-However, I finally assembled my first true radio operating room in 1974.
+However, I finally assembled my first functional radio operating room in 1974.

 Here is what my first ham shack looked like.